niksu/dosarray/doc/USAGE.md

 ./src/dosarray_configure_networking.sh [-r] <physical-host-name>
 ```

+NOTE: Configure network on the target machine with the -r option to route packets correctly
+Applied changes to iptables can be viewed by running `sudo iptable -S`.
+Similarly, the newly added routes can be viewed by running `ip route show`

+### Container setup
 After configuring the network, the next step is creating and starting docker containers in each of the physical hosts except the target.
 The following invokation of scripts creates containers in each of these host based on the values set in `dosarray_config.sh`

 ```